ArchitectsBureau B & B Urbanism and Landscape Architecture

 ClientMunicipality of Beverwijk

-From the architect.
+Text description provided by the architects.
 Disappeared Stream Back In Wijkeroog Park

 Scheybeek rises in the inner dunes near Heemskerk.
 The lower reaches of the stream, made visible in the park, culminates in the Noordzeelanaal.
 The natural level of the brook lies about 30 cm. above ground level, approximately one metre above the level of the ditches in the surrounding polder.
 This artificial situation offers opportunities for nature and recreation, as well as being the starting point for the park design.